bishopcais/speaker-worker/README.md

 web UI for the list of available languages and voices for each language.
 Volume should be a decimal number between 0 and 1.

 ## RabbitMQ

 In addition to the Web UI, the service is functional over RabbitMQ.
 To use RabbitMQ, make sure in the `cog.json` file you minimally have `rabbit: true` or configure it as necessary.
-(See (@cisl/io#RabbitMQ)[https://internal.cisl.rpi.edu/code/libraries/node/cisl/io#rabbitmq] for more details).
+See [@cisl/io#RabbitMQ](https://github.com/cislrpi/io#rabbitmq) for more details.
 Note, all messages should be sent with the `content-type: application/json` header, or else this library will fail to understand the message.
 Please consult your RabbitMQ library for details on how to set that.

 The service listens on the following topics on the exchange: